leethomason/OpenSaber/readme.md

 locally.)
 Not shown: the speaker connection (connects to the prop shield) and the DotStar connection (also connects to prop shield.)

-An actual photo of a V5 circuit "Front" is the direction of the pin header.
+An actual photo of a V5 circuit.
+"Front" is the direction of the pin header.

 ![v% with Prop Shield](img/v5propShield.jpg)